-The College has an unprecedented challenge on its hands in regards to COVID-19.
+The College has an unprecedented challenge on its hands in regard to COVID-19.
 We are first and foremost interested in the safety and health of all our students, faculty and staff.
-Therefore, almost all of our operations will be done remotely until April 13th.
-We will reevaluate the situation around that time and communicate any changes then.
-In the meantime, our staff, who are working remotely, are available via email, so please reach out if you need anything.
+Therefore, almost all of our operations will be done remotely until further notice.
+Our staff, who are working remotely, are available via email, so please reach out if you need anything.

 We also want to let you know that we are here to support you and do everything we can to make sure you have the resources, information, and ability to complete your coursework this semester.

 We will continue to make additions and update information on this page as the situation demands.

 The Engineering Academic Advising Center is here to assist you in any way we can during this time.
 Please reach out to your assigned advisor for questions you may have.
 We may not have all the answers as the situation is changing rapidly, but we will get you answers as soon as we have them.

 The Academic Advising Center will be available for email and phone advising appointments for current UNLV and College of Engineering students.
 Incoming Fall 2020 transfer students are encouraged to call the Advising Center at 702-895-2522 to set up an appointment to have your transfer credits reviewed and to get course recommendations.
 Incoming Fall 2020 Freshman students are required to attend a Virtual New Student Orientation over the summer and will get their courses at that time.

 The Advising Center staff will be working virtually Monday through Friday from 8 a.m. to 5 p.m.
 You can email your advisor regarding course recommendations or questions you may have.
 Please give the advisors 3 to 5 business days to respond as the demand may be very high over the next few weeks.